json-schema-org/website/pages/understanding-json-schema/basics.md

   label: What is a Schema?
   url: /understanding-json-schema/about
 next:
-  label: JSON Schema reference
+  label: Creating your first Schema
-  url: /understanding-json-schema/reference
+  url: /learn/getting-started-step-by-step
 ---

 In [What is a schema?](../understanding-json-schema/about), we described what a [schema](../learn/glossary#schema) is,